Comprehensive Examination and Candidacy

 Important: If a student transfers from a master’s program to a doctoral program without completing the master’s degree, the start of the doctoral program will be the date of first registration in the master’s program.

 As soon as a student has satisfied all requirements, the graduate program must recommend to the Faculty of Graduate and Postdoctoral Studies that the student be admitted to candidacy.
-(Advancement to Candidacy form) This status is then entered on the University’s Student Information System (SISC).
-“Advancement to candidacy” the date candidacy was reached will appear on the student's transcript.
+(Advancement to Candidacy form) This status is then entered in the student's record.
+“Advancement to candidacy” and the date candidacy was reached will appear on the student's transcript.